ChiyuCC/sequence-breaking-ff6/README.md

 -   Also be sure to encounter all monsters at this map too, as it's not the "usual" Vector map
 -   Do NOT proceed any further, or you'll trigger the event that recruits Setzer
     -   We want to save this event for a better time - I'll explain when the time comes
-    -   Another advantage is that Kutan has left the party, which means that Celes will stay later on
+    -   Another advantage is that Kutan has left the party, which means that (the real) Celes will stay later on

 ![FF6](./screenshots/escaping-magitek-factory-4.png)

 -   Since this map doesn't have a proper exit, swap to another party instead
--   Kushu's party should still be on the Southern Continent, while Mog's party should still be waiting at the Cave to South Figaro
+-   One party should still be on the Southern Continent, while the other party should still be waiting at the Cave to South Figaro

 Magitek Factory espers